mozilla-services/autograph/docs/architecture.rst

 type of signing:

 * **go.mozilla.org/autograph/signer/contentsignature** implements a signing
-  protocol inspired by `http-miser`_ and used to sign data send from backend services to Firefox user agents.
+  protocol inspired by `http-miser`_ and used to sign data sent from backend services to Firefox user agents.
 The protocol is described in details in `Firefox Content-Signature`_.
 The implementation in Autograph is described in the `content-signature signer's README`_.